Advancing Artemis: Moon rocket hardware delivered

 The Artemis III core stage boat tail and Artemis IV core stage engine section were shipped to Cape Canaveral at Kennedy Space Center (KSC) in Florida, via the Pegasus barge.

-Artemis Moon rocket hardware Boeing rolls out two critical components for NASA’s Space Launch System (SLS) from the agency’s Michoud Assembly Facility in New Orleans, Louisiana, for delivery, in support of future Artemis missions.
-(Boeing photo)
+Artemis Moon rocket hardware Boeing rolls out two critical components for NASA’s SLS from the agency’s Michoud Assembly Facility in New Orleans for delivery in support of future Artemis missions.

-• Artemis III boat tail: Upon arrival at KSC, teams will prepare the boat tail for integration to the bottom of Artemis III engine section.
+• Artemis III boat tail: Upon the boat tail’s arrival at KSC, teams will prepare it for integration to the bottom of Artemis III engine section.

-• Artemis IV engine section: Prior to shipment, Boeing outfitted the Artemis IV engine section with internal tubing, originally scheduled for completion at KSC.
+• Artemis IV engine section: Before shipment, Boeing outfitted the Artemis IV engine section with internal tubing, originally scheduled for completion at KSC.
 Once it arrives, the engine section will undergo remaining propulsion and avionics subsystem integration and testing.

 Meanwhile, at Michoud Assembly Facility, Team Boeing continues to make significant progress on the remaining elements of the core stage for NASA’s Artemis III and IV missions.

-• Liquid oxygen (LOX) tank progress: The LOX tank welding was successfully completed in January, followed by rigorous proof testing to simulate mission-like pressure.
-No leaks were revealed during the post-proof inspection, ensuring the tank's integrity.
-Currently, baffles are being installed – which are perforated plates that prevent the propellant fluid from sloshing around in flight.
+• Liquid oxygen (LOX) tank progress: The LOX tank welding was successfully completed in January, followed by rigorous proof testing to simulate missionlike pressure.
+No leaks were revealed during the post-proof inspection, ensuring the tank’s integrity.
+Currently, baffles — perforated plates that prevent the propellant fluid from sloshing around in flight — are being installed.
 Once complete, the tank will be washed.

 • Intertank and forward skirt: These components are currently undergoing electrical integration, followed by functional testing.

-• All barrels and domes for the for the LOX and LH2 tanks are complete and awaiting integration.
+• All barrels and domes for the LOX and LH2 tanks are complete and awaiting integration.

 • Production on the core stage for Artemis V has begun.